-SER models have been shown to be affected by background noises although the human perception of the emotion remains the same [15].
+SER models have been shown to be affected by background noises although the human perception of the emotion remains the same [13].
 The Robustness Background Noise tests investigate the robustness for various types of background noises.
-We simulate babble noise by mixing 4-7 speech samples from Music, Speech, and Noise Corpus (MUSAN) [51] and adding them with a signal-to-noise ratio (SNR) of 20 dB.
+We simulate babble noise by mixing 4-7 speech samples from Music, Speech, and Noise Corpus (MUSAN) [54] and adding them with a signal-to-noise ratio (SNR) of 20 dB.
 MUSAN also contains technical and ambient sounds, as well as a music, from which one sample is added with an SNR of 20 dB for simulating environmental noise and music, respectively.
-We also check the effect of human coughing and sneezing sounds with samples collected by Amiriparian et al. [52] by adding a single cough or sneeze at a random position with an SNR of 10 dB.
+We also check the effect of human coughing and sneezing sounds with samples collected by Amiriparian et al. [55] by adding a single cough or sneeze at a random position with an SNR of 10 dB.
 For artificial noise, we add white noise with an SNR of 20 dB.

 The Robustness Low Quality Phone tests specifically target applications with audio from a low quality telephone connection.
 These types of recordings usually display a stronger compression, coding artifacts, and may show low pass behaviour.
 We mimic this by applying a dynamic range compressor, a lossy (narrow band) adaptive multi-rate (AMR) codec, and high pass filtered pink noise.
-Figure 3 shows the influence of the changes on the magnitude spectrum for a given audio sample.

-Databases such as the Singapore English National Speech Corpus (NSC) [53] contain multiple samples of the same audio recorded simultaneously with different recording devices.
+Databases such as the Singapore English National Speech Corpus (NSC) [56] contain multiple samples of the same audio recorded simultaneously with different recording devices.
 We use this data in the Robustness Recording Condition tests and compare the predictions of the baseline recording device to the predictions of audio from alternative devices.
-In the case of the NSC dataset, we randomly select 5000 samples from the headset recordings and compare them to their respective
+In the case of the NSC dataset, we randomly select 5000 samples from the headset recordings and compare them to their respective recordings using the boundary microphone, as well as to